• Skip to primary navigation

 Recipe Card

-An aerial view of apple slaw in a black bowl with a pink linen napkin on the side.
+Apple slaw in a black bowl with dill sprigs and a pink napkin on the side

 Apple Slaw - easy but ohh sooo delicious!